Albert Johnson Walker

-Albert Johnson Walker (born 1946), also known as "The Rolex Killer" (before being caught), is a Canadian criminal serving a prison term for embezzlement and murder.
-He is known for murdering an Englishman whose identity he had been assuming, and for posing for years as though his daughter were his wife.
+Albert Johnson Walker (born 1946), also known as The Rolex Killer, is a Canadian criminal serving a prison term for embezzlement and murder.
+He is known for murdering an Englishman whose identity he had been assuming, and for posing for years as though his own daughter was his wife.

 Early life

 Originally from Paris, Ontario, Walker was a high school drop-out.
 After doing numerous odd jobs, he was eventually hired as a bank teller for a trust company.
 He also started filing other people's income tax returns.
 Walker quit his job at the trust company some two years later to establish his own freelance bookkeeping business, "Walker Financial Services Incorporated."

 Walker Financial

 In over a decade, Walker Financial grew into a six-branch operation with about thirty employees.
 In 1986, a stock deal that Walker had invested in collapsed.
-As a mortgage broker and financier, Walker defrauded about 70 Canadian clients of $3.2 million.
-In 1990, he fled to Europe with the second of his three daughters.
+As a mortgage broker and financier, Walker defrauded about seventy Canadian clients of $3.2 million.

+In 1990, he fled to Europe with the oldest of his three daughters.
 In 1993, Walker was charged in Canada with 18 counts of fraud, theft and money laundering.
-Over a period of time, Walker became Canada's most wanted criminal and the second most wanted by Interpol.
+Over a period of time, Walker became Canada's most wanted criminal and the fourth most wanted by Interpol.